 WHAT WE ARE LOOKING FOR IN A PROJECT

-The Crusade Engagement Grant supports photographers to develop and implement an innovative and effective way to connect audiences to their work.
+The Crusade Engagement Grant provides funding to develop and implement an innovative and effective way to connect audiences to photography.
 We are looking for projects that focus on creating demand for photography and provide a concrete plan to create one-to-one connections between the photographer, the viewer, and the audience.

 We believe that there is an elaborate and well-funded support system available today on the “supply” side of the art industry – grants, workshops, MFA programs, photo reviews – but not enough effort or support on the “demand” side.
 We are looking for the most creative and original ideas to create and foster demand for fine art photography.
 We are looking to break new ground here, and believe that artists themselves are best positioned to conduct these experiments.
 That is why the grant size is substantial.

 - Create an aesthetic experience – one that actively involves the viewer’s senses, emotion, and intellect

 - Provide opportunities for interacting with the photographer and/or the images